 The combination of above risk factors can have an adverse impact on our business profitability and product launch decisions.

-- Cost reduction and efficiency improvement measures to support business profitability - Launch of innovative, differentiated, and value accretive products for which better pricing can be secured.
+- Cost reduction and efficiency business profitability - Launch of innovative, differentiated. and value accretive products for which better pricing can be secured.